AdobeDocs/analytics-2.0-apis/src/pages/guides/endpoints/reports/index.md

 ![visualization](../../../images/free-form-example.png)

-To make the request, use the following URI for your POST HTTP method:
+To make the request, use the following URI for your POST HTTP call:

 POST `https://analytics.adobe.io/api/{global-company-id}/reports`